Adrn1n/XMU-learning_OS/Lab/0924/Report1.md

 ### 2
 #### 2.1
 ##### Features
-- `cd [dir]`: return 1 on successful, 0 otherwise
+- `cd [dir]`: only the first argument is used; return 1 on successful, 0 otherwise
 - `exit`: exit the process, return 0 if failed

 ##### Steps
 - `cd`:
+    1. Check if multiple arguments are provided; if so, print a warning message
-    1. Use `chdir()` system call to change the current working directory to the specified path
+    2. Use `chdir()` system call to change the current working directory to the specified path
-    2. If `chdir()` fails, print an error message and return 0
+    3. If `chdir()` fails, print an error message and return 0
-    3. If successful, return 1
+    4. If successful, return 1
 - `exit`:
     1. Call the `exit()` system call to terminate the shell process
     2. Return 0 (though this line is never reached when successful; if returned, it indicates failure)